FlurinLa/Flurin_BIO392/notes.md

 ## questions
 - does the reference genome come with nucleotide variability?
+> nope, variability always depends on the context (ethnicity, ..)

 - how do sequence alignment algorithms work?
+> eg. seeding and checking vincinity. read paper "Fast and accurate long-read alignment with Burrows–Wheeler transform"

 - how to solve sequence alignment during hr?
+> no clue